1

 itself, or any other relevant topics or items for discussion.
 It is required that your team

-agenda of items and topics (see sample template on Blackboard) that you wish
+develop an agenda of items and topics (see sample template on Blackboard) that you wish

 to cover during each of your formal meetings.
+You will be submitting your agendas as part

 of your Final Consulting Report.